-No grants have been issued with respect to the additional shares to be reserved for issuance under the Amended 2000 Plan.
-The number of shares that may be granted to our Chief Executive Officer, executive officers, non-employee directors (other than the automatically granted awards) and non-executive officers under the Amended 2000 Plan is not determinable at this time, as such grants are subject to the discretion of the Compensation Committee.
+No grants have been issued with respect to the additional shares to be reserved for issuance under the 2000 Plan, as amended by the Plan Amendment.
+The number of shares that may be granted to our Chief Executive Officer, executive officers, non-employee directors (other than the automatically granted awards) and non-executive officers under the 2000 Plan, as amended by the Plan Amendment, is not determinable at this time, as such grants are subject to the discretion of the Compensation Committee.
 Information about the non-qualified stock options automatically granted to non-employee directors can be found herein under the heading "Automatic Grants to Non-Employee Directors."
-The following table provides information with respect to the number of shares granted under the 2000 Plan for the fiscal year ended December 31, 2010 to our executive officers, non-executive officer directors and employees.
-Information about the number of shares granted to our Chief Executive Officer and other named executive officers can be found herein under the heading "Grants of Plan-Based Awards-2010."
+The following table provides information with respect to the number of shares granted under the 2000 Plan for the fiscal year ended December 31, 2014 to our executive officers, directors who are not executive officers, and employees.
+Information about the number of shares granted to our Chief Executive Officer and other named executive officers can be found herein under the heading "Grants of Plan-Based Awards-2014."